juicedata/juicefs-csi-driver/README.md

 2. Upgrade driver:
 	* If you're using `latest` tag, simple run `kubectl rollout restart -f k8s.yaml` and make sure juicefs-csi-controller and juicefs-csi-node pods are restarted.
 	* If you have pinned to a specific version, modify your k8s.yaml to a newer version, then run `kubectl apply -f k8s.yaml`.
+   Alternatively, if _juicefs-csi-driver_ is installed using helm, we can also use helm to upgrade it.

 Visit [here](https://hub.docker.com/r/juicedata/juicefs-csi-driver) for more versions.

 ## Examples